jonluca/jonluca/README.md

 Hi!

 I'm <a href="https://twitter.com/jonluca"><b>JonLuca DeCaro</b></a>.
 I grew up in north east Italy, and moved to the United States in 2014.
-I'm currently a Growth Engineer in San Francisco, CA at Pinterest.
+I'm currently a Software Engineer in New York, NY at Citadel.

 ## Blog